web analytics

 Though the early stages of prostate cancer may not yield any physical symptoms.

-Larger the tumor will grow and the greater the chance the cancer will have to spread to surrounding areas of the anatomy.
+The larger the tumor grows and the greater the chance the cancer will have to spread to surrounding areas of the anatomy.

 Some symptoms of prostate cancer include: